-Paint and other finishes are commonly used on play kitchens and dollhouses (not to mention other toys).
-Many are toxic, but there are some safer paints and finishes on the market.
+Paint and other finishes are commonly used on play kitchens and wooden dollhouses.
+Not to mention paint is used for other toys, the walls in your home and other home projects.
+Many paints are toxic, but there are some safer paints and finishes on the market.

 Why are traditional paints and finishes dangerous?